ekrasmussen/openskynetwork-client/README.md

 ## Inspiration

-This project was inspired by the OpenSkyNet project by schulz3000, main goal of the project was to learn more about how to deserialize JSON from API calls, and applying the observer pattern to an actual project
+This project was inspired by the OpenSkyNet project by schulz3000.
+The main goal of the project was to learn more about how to deserialize JSON from API calls, and applying the observer pattern to an actual project

 _schulz3000's repository can be found here: https://github.com/schulz3000/OpenSkyNet_